 If you still have further questions we have addressed some common FAQs at the bottom of the page that will hopefully provide information you need.

-Finally, please click here to access our feedback form.
+Update: the consultation and opportunity for feedback is now closed.
 Thank you, we are very grateful for your participation.

 What will the bridge be made of and how will it be finished?